 Undiagnosed Dermatology Clinic

-If you think you may have skin cancer, screening is your best defense.
+If you think you may have skin cancer or are at risk, preventive skin cancer screening is your best defense.

 Is it skin cancer?